nasa/Common-Metadata-Repository/search-app/docs/api.md

 The `cloud_hosted` parameter can be set to "true" or "false".
 When true, the results will be restricted to collections that have a `DirectDistributionInformation` element or have been tagged with `gov.nasa.earthdatacloud.s3`.

     curl "%CMR-ENDPOINT%/collections?cloud_hosted=true"

+#### <a name="c-standard-product"></a> Find collections that are standard products.

+The `standard_product` parameter can be set to "true" or "false".
+When true, the results will be restricted to collections that have `StandardProduct` element being true or collections that don't have `StandardProduct` element set and have been tagged with `gov.nasa.eosdis.standardproduct`.

+    curl "%CMR-ENDPOINT%/collections?standard_product=true"

 #### <a name="sorting-collection-results"></a> Sorting Collection Results